SWAMP: Mountain Biking in Florida!

 Beginner to Advanced trail system.
 Mostly Intermediate, one of the best trail systems in the state.

-This 30 mile trail system is built and maintained by The Ocala Mountain Bike Association.
+This 30 mile bike trail system is built and maintained by The Ocala Mountain Bike Association.

 Wilderness Park